Program goal

 In addition to general VCU Graduate School graduation requirements, students are required to complete course work in core and elective courses and to conduct significant research.

 - Credit hour requirements: Students in the MATX program are required to earn a minimum of 42 graduate-level credit hours beyond the master’s.
 At least one-half of the credit hours presented for graduation must be at the 600 level or higher.
 The 42-hour curriculum comprises 36 hours of course work and a minimum of six hours of dissertation research.
-Course work includes a core of four required courses taken during the first two semesters by all incoming students.
+Course work includes a core of four required courses.
 Three doctoral seminars provide a shared historical and theoretical foundation for the study of media, art, and text, while a workshop offers the opportunity to develop and expand professional and/or creative skills relevant to the student’s career goals and research focus.
 In addition, all students will take a research methods course in a field relevant to their anticipated area of dissertation research.
 Beyond the core, students select 21 hours of elective credit hours from course offerings in disciplines relevant to their research interests and career goals.
 The program offers a topics seminar focused on the history, theory or practice of media, art, and text.
 Independent study and internships are also available as electives.
 While enrollment in courses with the MATX prefix is guaranteed to matriculated MATX students, enrollment in other graduate courses is subject to the conditions established by individual units.
 Together the core and the electives support the interdisciplinary work of the dissertation, which is an original scholarly examination of some aspect of media, art, and/or text.
 It may include work in media other than text.
 It is supervised by a committee consisting of four or five members drawn from disciplines relevant to the research topic.

 - Grade requirements: To graduate, degree applicants must achieve an overall grade point average of 3.0 (B) on a 4.0 scale with a grade of C in no more than two courses.
 The GPA for graduation will be based on all graduate courses attempted after acceptance into the program.